photonle/Photon-v2/README.md

 # Known Issues
 There's a massive list of issues and to-do items that remain in Photon 2.
 While I'm fully aware of a number of them, don't hesitate to report problems you run into.

-* Sirens break when leaving the controller's PVS and active sirens will play indefinitely.
-Although I know the reason, I'm still working on a solution and haven't been able to address it yet.
-In the mean time, use the `stopsound` command to forcefully kill lingering sirens (I've it bound to my mouse for well over a decade).

 * Projected textures are rendered even when they're invisible.
 This can cause a pretty major performance hit and it isn't obvious that it's happening.

 * Lights can be dim-looking, washed out, or weird looking.
 Light appearance is a major work-in-progress and I don't intend to focus on it until much later.